In Arlington and across the region, we are watching our winter salt use – here’s how you can too. Use these three easy steps:

 If you use salt or another deicer, spread lightly and evenly.

-Consider using pet-friendly and more eco-friendly products that use Calcium Magnesium Acetate (CMA) instead of sodium chloride.
-Sand or birdseed can provide traction and help prevent falls.
+Consider using alternative products that use Calcium Magnesium Acetate (CMA) instead of sodium chloride.
+Instead of salt or sand, birdseed can help provide traction.

-For a 20-foot driveway, a 12-ounce coffee mug is typically enough (Metropolitan Washington Council of Governments).
+For a 20-foot driveway or 10 sidewalk squares, a 12-ounce coffee mug is typically enough (Metropolitan Washington Council of Governments).
 That works out to one to two tablespoons per sidewalk square.

 3. Sweep and Reuse